PE and Sport Premium

 - Improvement in fitness and skill levels for all pupils.

-The school’s PE coordinator works closely with Mrs Billington to develop action plans to ensure high quality provision is sustained and embedded for future years.
+The school develops action plans to ensure high quality provision is sustained and embedded for future years.

 Creating sustainable provision

 The funding is supporting professional development for teachers.
-As PE is not used to cover time out of class, the teachers at Three Bridges work alongside our specialist PE teacher.
+As PE is not used to cover time out of class, the teachers at Three Bridges work alongside our Sports coaches.
 The aim of this process is to develop each teacher to a high standard through a coaching plan.

 Emphasis on inter-school/intra-school competition

-Each year, there are School Sports days, organised in collaboration with Mrs Billington.
+Each year, there are School Sports days.
 Every child competes in a variety of track and field activities against other teams (based on team colours) in the school.

 Links to local clubs